George Murdock (actor): Career

 Murdock was known for frequently playing judges, (for instance, Judge Julius Hoffman in West Coast and Chicago stage productions of The Chicago Conspiracy Trial and in an adaptation for BBC Radio), he also performed the role of "Big Daddy" in Tennessee Williams' Cat on a Hot Tin Roof with the Arizona Theater Company during the 1988 season.
 He was also Laszlo Gabo on the 1986–87 sitcom What a Country!.
+These appearances, along with roles that leveraged Murdock’s craggy facial features and deep bass voice, led a Los Angeles Times reporter to ask him in 1982 if he ever objected to being typecast, to which Murdoch responded, “Getting the job is important.
+Who cares where it comes from.”